chainyo/tensorshare/docs/index.md

 # tensors=b'gAAAAAAAAAB7ImVtYmVkZGluZ3MiOnsiZHR5cGUiO...' size=168
 ```

-You can now freely send the tensors over the network via any mean (e.g. HTTP, gRPC, ...).
+You can now freely send the tensors over the network via any means (e.g. HTTP, gRPC, ...).

 On the other side, when you receive the tensors, you can deserialize them in any supported backend: